• Portal Home

 • SSL/TLS: leave disabled (if you would like to enable this option, you will need to install an SSL certificate on your account)

-It is important to test the sending and reception of emails in the software, to detect configuration errors.
-If you face problems with your mail accounts and are unable to send or receive emails, please contact us by phone.
+It is important to test the sending and receiving of emails in your mail client, to detect any configuration errors.
+If you face problems with your mail accounts and are unable to send or receive emails, please contact us for assistance.

 Was this answer helpful?